ssnelgrove314/ssnelgrove314/README.md

 ### 🔭 **What I’m Currently Working On**
 - **GitHub Showcase Projects**: Highlighting my data engineering skills through projects like **E-Commerce Retail Analytics** and **IoT Aquarium Data Pipelines**.
 - **Real-Time Data Pipelines**: Using **Kafka and Spark** to process real-time IoT sensor data for aquarium monitoring.
-- **Homebrew D&D Campaign**: Designing a one-shot D&D adventure set in a fantasy version of Burning Man, where creativity and adventure collide.
+- **Homebrew D&D Campaign**: Designing D&D adventures set in a fantasy version of Burning Man, where creativity and adventure collide.

 ---

 ### 🌱 **What I’m Currently Learning**
 - **Advanced Cloud Infrastructure**: Deepening my expertise with **GCP** services like **Cloud Composer (Airflow), Cloud Functions, and Cloud Storage**.
 - **Web Development**: Exploring **Django and FastAPI** to build a custom website for publishing and monetizing creative projects.
+- **Web Scraping**: Using **Selenium and Beautiful Soup 4** to scrape websites for structured data.

 ---